accumulationvector/accumulationvector.github.io/_pages/supplements.md

 ## Adderall (prescribed)

+Adderall is simply the best drug ever created, there is nothing to be said that hasn't already been said by anyone else.
+It is the best nootropic, if you get the chance take it.

+Personally, I stopped taking it when I learned of the potential neurotoxic effects from taking it.
+It is worth taking sparingly, and I took it daily for years at a time.

 ## Vitamin C

 I take a lot of vitamin C because I have mostly removed all fruit from my diet.
 I have attempted to remove all sugars and most breads from my diet as much as is reasonable anyway.
 I rarely ever eat any sugary foods, fruit, candy, pastries, etc. I also do not drink any sugary drinks for the most part.
 I never drink soda under almost any circumstances.

+Since this is the case, I feel the need to make it up by taking vitamin C. I don't really feel much of an impact from taking the vitamin C, but I take it regardless anyway at a rate of around 250-500mg per day.